-2. Samhain marks the end of the long days, and the drawing in of winter.
-In the same way the Celts celebrated Lughnasa, the festival bringing in the harvest, Samhain represents the beginning of winter, the "darker half" of the year.
+2. Samhain marks the end of the long days and the drawing in of winter.
+In the same way the Celts celebrated Lughnasa, the festival of the harvest, Samhain represents the beginning of winter, the "darker half" of the year.

 4. One of the greatest short stories by James Joyce, ‘Clay,’ refers to this custom – the main character, the spinster Maria, wants her hand to land on a ring, but touches a lump of clay instead, which implies death.

 5. In a similar game, a ring was also hidden in the "Barmbrack," which is a bread-like fruitcake specially made for the occasion.
 The person who got the ring in their slice – if they didn't swallow it – would have a happy marriage ahead.

 6. The symbolism behind appleseeds, and bobbing for apples, is fertility in the year ahead.
 The Celts believed that the pentagram shape represented fertility, and when an apple is cut in half, the seeds form a pentagram-like shape.
 When couples bobbed for apples together on Halloween, if one of them caught one, they would soon be blessed with a child.